T-Mobile Marks Rules

-If you are using our logos or designs, use a trademark notice symbol on each use of the logo or design, regardless of the number of times it appears in your media.
+If you are using our logos or designs, use a trademark notice symbol with each use of the logo or design, regardless of the number of times it appears in your media.
 Do not modify the notice symbols embedded in the logo or design artwork that we supply.

 If you are using a word mark, use a trademark notice symbol on the most prominent use of a Mark in your media.
 If there is not a single most prominent use, then use a trademark notice symbol on the first use of a Mark that appears in the media.

-A notice symbol should be used whenever possible, except where the nature of a Mark, or space or style criteria, make use impractical.
-For example, a notice symbol is not required to be used on a Mark that is not easily referenced with a notice symbol, such as an audible or sound Mark (such as the “T-Mobile jingle”) or trade dress (such as uses of the color magenta).
+A notice symbol is not required when space or style criteria make use impractical.
+For example, a notice symbol is not required to be used on a Mark that is not easily referenced with a notice symbol, such as a sound Mark (e.g., the “T-Mobile jingle”) or trade dress (e.g., the color magenta).
 In cases where use of notice symbols is not practicable, include an ownership attribution legend (see Item 2 immediately below).

 2. Ownership attribution legend

-Include the following legend in the same document or on the same media as the Marks.
-The legend should be presented in an easily readable typeface of at least 8 point size, and can be placed at the end or bottom of marketing materials, at the bottom of a web page, or on the back of product packaging.
+Include the following legend in the same document or in the same media as the Marks.
+The legend should be presented in an easily readable typeface of at least 8-point size and can be placed at the end or bottom of marketing materials, at the bottom of a web page, or on the back of product packaging.

-“T-Mobile, the magenta color, the digits design and [LIST OTHER DT MARKS] are registered and/or unregistered trademarks of Deutsche Telekom AG.
+“T-Mobile, the T logo, the magenta color, the digits design and [LIST OTHER DT MARKS] are registered and/or unregistered trademarks of Deutsche Telekom AG.

-“Sprint, the Sprint logo, Metro, the Metro logo, Assurance Wireless, the Assurance Wireless logo, Un-carrier and [LIST OTHER T-MOBILE MARKS] are registered and/or unregistered trademarks of T-Mobile USA, Inc.”
+“Sprint, the Sprint logo, Metro, the Metro logo, Assurance Wireless, the Assurance Wireless logo, Un-carrier and [LIST OTHER T-MOBILE MARKS] are registered and/or unregistered trademarks of T-Mobile USA, Inc. or its subsidiaries.”

 3. Adjectives modifying nouns